bloom-lang/bud/docs/cheat.md

      be fully qualified (`bc.attr1 => bc2.attr2`) or shorthand (`:attr1 =>
      :attr2`).

-  2. If a code block is specified, invoke the code block on every matching pair of tuples in the join result.
+  2. If a code block is specified, invoke the block on every pair of matching tuples in the join result.
 Any matches for which the block returns `nil` are removed from `t`.

 Finally, we output every tuple of `bc` that does *not* appear in `t`.